 Presently, there are over 44million individuals registered in Medicaid.
 And with the current situation of population after the pandemic, the baby boom generation will levitate this number up to a projected total of 79 million by 2030.
 These numbers will be at the double rate of enrollments Medicaid has seen in 2000.
 This rise in registered individuals will create a challenging situation for the federally monitored CMS to proceed with the system and cover the medical billing and physical therapy billing practices for healthcare professionals.

-Projecting the hike in 1999 December, the Health Care Financing Administration (HCFA) made the decision to bill the out-patient Medicare beneficiaries from April 1, 2000, the 8-minute rule must be followed following the Transmittal 747.
-This rule is applied to the services of all therapy providers including hospital and direct therapist-patient contacts.
+Projecting the hike in 1999 December, the Health Care Financing Administration (HCFA) made the decision to bill the out-patient Medicare beneficiaries from April 1, 2000.
+The 8-minute rule must be followed following the Transmittal 747.
+This rule is applied to the services of all therapy providers’ services, including hospital and direct therapist-patient contacts.
 Also, billing units physical therapy was also modified with the number of times a service(s) is performed.
-Hence, the updated Transmittal 747 began receiving recognition as Medicare’s 8-minute rule after that.
+Hence, the updated Transmittal 747 began receiving recognition as a Medicare rule of 8.

 What is Medicaid’s 8-minute rule and how does it work?

 The 8-minute rule from Medicaid is the procedure designed for submitting physical therapy billing services to Medicare.
-The 8-minute rule is applied to the direct contact of the therapeutic services.
-In these therapeutic services, a PT provides the patient an 8-minute one-on-one service.
+The Medicare rule of 8 is applied to direct contact with therapeutic services.
+A PT provides the patient an 8-minute one-on-one service in these therapeutic services.
 For this, the CPT codes are further broken down into physical therapy units on the basis of time intervals to determine how long a therapeutic service has been performed.

-Any confusion in the understanding of the 8-minute rule will create a series of errors in billing that will eventually delay the process of reimbursement, promote underbilling, or force an audit.
+Any confusion in understanding the 8-minute rule will create a series of errors in billing that will eventually delay the reimbursement process, promote underbilling, or force an audit.